Online journalism in India

 Online journalism in India is a growing field shared between traditional media and the growing blogging community.
 Large media companies, traditionally print and television focused, continue to dominate the journalism environment now online but a growing group of dedicated bloggers are providing an independent voice.

 Growth

-Although Indian newspapers were using computers for writing and page layout as early as 1987 they were slow to move to online editions of their papers.
-By 1998 only forty-eight papers had online editions.
+Although Indian newspapers were using computers for writing and page layout as early as 1987, they were slow to move to online editions of their papers.
+By 1998, only 48 papers had online editions.
 By 2006, the count had climbed to 116.
-This despite the fact that in 2007 India had 42 million Internet users and was ranked fifth among online populations.
+This was despite the fact that in 2007 India had 42 million Internet users and was ranked fifth among online populations.
 The number of online news editions is seen as especially low because of the multitude of languages spoken in India.
 Of the 22 languages officially recognised, only 12 of the non-English languages were accounted for in a survey of online editions.